Decision making in project management: Key Takeaways

 Tactical decisions have fewer consequences and are usually made more frequently than strategic ones and they define the general course of the project.
 It is strategic because they are strategic choices and this determines the overall project goals, project scope, and its relevance to the organization.
 Furthermore, strategic decisions may involve considerations of risk, resources, and time factors before arriving at certain conclusions.

-For instance, in a large IT project, selecting to build a software application in-house or create a software program internally is a strategic decision in a major IT project.
-This is because this decision will affect the project’s scope, budget, timetable, and personnel.
+For instance, in a large IT project, to build a software application in-house.
+Or creating a software program internally is a strategic decision in a major IT project.

 2. Tactical Decisions

-These decisions relate to how the project manager will implement the strategies that have been set out in the project plan.
-Tactically, decisions might be related to task assignments, changing project timelines, or control over the budgets.
+Tactically, decisions are related to task assignments, changing project timelines, or control over the budgets.
 They frequently address particular issues while also being suited to the project’s overall strategy.

-For example, if one of the team members had to withdraw from the project for some reason, short-term or long-term, the project manager must choose if the workload of the person leaving should be assigned among other team members or if it would be effective to hire another member.
+For example, if one of the team members had to withdraw from the project for some reason for short-term or long-term.
+The project manager must choose if the workload of the person leaving should be assigned among other team members.
+If it would be effective to hire another member.
 In the long run, this tactical decision guarantees that progress on a project moves forward despite the interruptions.

 Additionally, tactical actions involve problem-solving, constantly, in decision-making, and they have to be done rapidly.
 They can see that project success was aligned with the targets set during the strategic planning phase and did not deviate due to external factors.